 Calcium plays a vital role in your hair health.
 This mineral helps reduce hair breakage and also keeps the scalp from getting too dry.
 As a bonus, it's great for nail health, helping to prevent nails from getting brittle.

 Iron deficiency is a common cause of telogen effluvium and can contribute to female pattern hair loss.

 Selenium plays a crucial role in preventing oxidative damage to hair follicle morphogenesis.
-Selenium also plays a vital role in protein synthesis in the body, helps promote hair elasticity to prevent breakage.
+Selenium also plays a vital role in protein synthesis in the body and helps promote hair elasticity to prevent breakage.
 A study on people that took selenium showed an increase in hair growth.

 Iodine, Magnesium, Manganese, and Chromium

 These minerals play an essential role in supporting scalp health and promoting healthy and thick new hair growth.
 Iodine helps to keep hair follicles functioning correctly, and a deficiency in this mineral has been linked to hair loss.
 Magnesium is essential for scalp health.
 It prevents the build-up of calcium, which can clog hair follicles and hinder healthy hair by improving calcium circulation.
 Manganese, which has antioxidant properties, helps with calcium absorption, while chromium helps metabolize proteins.

 What is the best kind of supplement for genetic and age-related hair loss?

 The best supplements for women with genetic and age-related hair loss include DHT blocking ingredients.
 These ingredients block the effects of the male hormone on the hair follicles and allow normal regrowth of new healthier, stronger hair.
 For best results, these DHT blockers should be combined with vitamins, minerals, and peptides essential for the hair follicle's proper function and adaptogens to enhance scalp health.